fri-datascience/course_ids/docs/handbook/06-Introduction_to_Docker.md

 ### Docker application example

-To better understand everything, let's develop a simple web application and run it within a docker container (solution of this part is available in folder *app_only* in [the GitHub repository](https://github.com/szitnik/docker-itds)).
+To better understand everything, let's develop a simple web application and run it from within a docker container (solution of this part is available in folder *app_only* in [the GitHub repository](https://github.com/szitnik/docker-itds)).

 We have a simple Python web server implementation (*server.py*)